pchamio/Data-Analyst-Exercise/README.md

 1. Download the code file along with those two dataset
 2. Run it on tools such as Jupiter notebook, Google Colab or whichever you feel like
 3. The outoput will present
+4. run sql script and add data set from csv manually